 - Step 1: Student must try to resolve the complaint through an informal discussion between the student and the person(s) against whom the complaint is made. - Step 2: If a good faith effort to resolve the complaint through an informal discussion is not effective, the student may seek the assistance of the Dean of Students.
 The Dean will request that the student put his/her complaint in writing, and the Dean will arrange a formal meeting between the student and the person(s) against whom the complaint is made, with the Dean of Students in attendance.
-At the meeting, both the student and the person(s) against whom the complaint is made will have an opportunity to provide their perspective and suggest a solution. - Step 3: If a solution is not agreed upon during the formal meeting, the Dean of Students will determine the appropriate resolution.
-The Dean's decision will be made within 7 days of the formal meeting.
-The Dean's decision will provide in writing to both the student and the person(s) against whom the complaint is made.
-The Dean's decision will be final.
+At the meeting, both the student and the person(s) against whom the complaint is made will have an opportunity to provide their perspective and suggest a solution. - Step 3: If a solution is not agreed upon, the Dean of Students will determine the appropriate resolution.
+The Dean's decision will be made within 10 business days.
+The Dean's decision will be final